 As the Company deals in diverse foreign currencies, gains or losses on foreign exchange were summarized as a single amount for disclosure.
-For the years ended December 31, 2020 and 2019, the foreign exchange losses, including realized and unrealized ones, amounted to \$3,584 and \$1,669, respectively.
+For the years ended December 31, 2021 and 2020, the foreign exchange losses, including realized and unrealized, amounted to \$1,263 and \$3,584, respectively.